Review: The Mary Rose at Portsmouth Historic Dockyard

 At the start of the 16th century, King Henry VIII was facing threats from the French and the Scots.
 He needed to build a professional naval fleet to keep them at bay.

 This was a new technological era and Mary Rose was a state-of-the-art warship when she was built in Portsmouth between 1509-1511.
 Previously, warships were built like floating castles packed with archers and soldiers who would grapple and board enemy ships.
 New shipbuilding techniques and new gun technology allowed shipbuilders to install canon firing through ports in the hull.
-Now in the early 16th century, warships like the Mary Rose could pound and sink the enemy (not the prefered choice, they would rather capture them), while her thick oak hull, cut from 600 trees, would help protect her from the same fate.
+Now in the early 16th century, warships like the Mary Rose could pound and sink the enemy (not the preferred choice, they would rather capture them), while her thick oak hull, cut from 600 trees, would help protect her from the same fate.

-At 45 metres overall length, with 4 masts and 91 guns, Mary Rose was the larger of Henry’s first two ‘newbuilds’¹ for the fleet and so became the flagship of Lord High Admiral, Sir Edward Howard.
+At 45 metres overall length, with 4 masts and 91 guns, Mary Rose was the larger of Henry’s first two ‘newbuilds’* for the fleet and so became the flagship of Lord High Admiral, Sir Edward Howard.
 In the First French War (1512 – 1514) the fleet engaged in raids around Brittany and carried troops to northern England to tackle the Scots (Battle of Flodden).

 During the Second French War (1525-1542) the Mary Rose helped escort troops over to France, but for the most part she was kept in reserve.
 In 1536 she underwent a refit, which some historians suggest may have contributed to her fate by altering her stability.
 Extra bracing was fitted, probably needed to carry extra weight, and there is some suggestion that extra gunports were cut in the hull.

 In 1543 the Third French war broke out and by May 1545 both sides were amassing ships.
 The French gathered around 225 ships for an invasion, while the English fleet gathered 80 ships to defend the south coast.
 The two fleets skirmished in the Solent on 18th July.
-Then when the English came back out to rejoin battle the next day, the Mary Rose, now the flagship of Vice-Admiral George Carew, suddenly and inexplicably foundered and sank leaving only 34 survivors, an elated French navy, and a dejected English king (Henry VIII) who had been watching from Southsea Castle.
+Then when the English came back out to re-join battle the next day, the Mary Rose, now the flagship of Vice-Admiral George Carew, suddenly and inexplicably foundered and sank leaving only 34 survivors, an elated French navy, and a dejected English king (Henry VIII) who had been watching from Southsea Castle.

 It is perhaps the similarities – a flagship heeling over and dramatically sinking in front of the king – that causes confusion with the demise of Sweden’s Vasa 83 years later.
 Many people think that Mary Rose sank on her first voyage, but in fact she had a proud war record stretching over three decades.